-The efile Checkout Process - Direct Deposit, PIN or AGI, Sign Return, and efile
+efile.com Checkout Process - Direct Deposit, AGI, Sign Return, efile

 Important: The IRS is no longer giving the option to obtain and enter IRS eFile PINs on efiled tax returns.
 You will need to enter your prior-year AGI to verify your identity with the IRS.
 If you do not know your AGI from last year and you do not have a copy of your last year's return, you can get a transcript of your prior year return from the IRS.